 If it’s not Thanksgiving… still butter it up! 😉

-Bake it at 350 degrees in the oven for one whole hour.
+Bake Potato and Bacon Casserole at 350℉ in the oven for one whole hour.

-Remove from oven, and let it cool for 15 minutes.
+Once it’s done, remove the casserole from oven, and let Potato Bacon Casserole cool for 15 minutes.

 Watch that cheesy goodness cling onto the potatoes.
 I MEAN…Who can resist?!?